-To handle such general variables under weak constraints, our derivation employs a general tail bound for real probability distributions and builds upon statistical arguments.
+Here, the time-reversed pair of observables, \(\phi(\Gamma)\) and \(\phi(\Gamma^\dagger)\), is constrained only through their signs.
+To handle such a distribution under weak constraints, our derivation employs a statistical bound for general real probability distributions.

 Cantelli's inequality, also known as the one-sided Chebyshev inequality, provides an upper bound on the tail probability of a random variable~\cite{BoucheronLugosiMassart2013,Ghosh2002RelatedMarkov}.
 Let $X$ be a real random variable with its expectation value $\mu=\langle X\rangle$ and variance $\sigma^2=\mathrm{Var}[X]$.
-Then for any $t>0$,\\ \mbox{$\Pr\bigl(X - \mu \ge t\bigr)\;\le\;{\sigma^2}/(\sigma^2 + t^2).$} Compared to the two‐sided Chebyshev bound, Cantelli's inequality provides a strictly tighter estimate when only a single tail probability is of interest.
+Then for any $t>0$, \mbox{$\Pr\bigl(X - \mu \ge t\bigr)\;\le\;{\sigma^2}/(\sigma^2 + t^2).$} Compared to the two‐sided Chebyshev inequality, Cantelli's inequality provides a strictly tighter estimate when only a single tail probability is of interest.
 A mirrored bound can be obtained by changing the variable to $-X$,